FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Abstract

 \section{Abstract}

-{Subseasonal forecasts beyond 2 weeks pose a grand challenge for a wide range of applications across various sectors of society.
-Recently, machine learning based weather forecasting models have made remarkable advancements, outperforming the most successful numerical weather predictions (NWP) generated by the European Centre for Medium-Range Weather Forecasts (ECMWF).
-In this study, we introduce FuXi Subseasonal-to-Seasonal (FuXi-S2S), a machine learning based subseasonal forecasting model that provides global daily mean forecasts for up to 42 days, covering 5 upper-air atmospheric variables at 13 pressure levels and 11 surface variables.
-FuXi-S2S integrates an enhanced FuXi base model with a perturbation module for flow-dependent perturbations in hidden features, and incorporates Perlin noise to perturb initial conditions.
-The model is developed using 72 years of daily statistics from ECMWF ERA5 reanalysis data.
-When compared to the ECMWF Subseasonal-to-Seasonal (S2S) reforecasts, the FuXi-S2S forecasts demonstrate superior deterministic and ensemble forecasts for total precipitation (${\textrm{TP}}$), outgoing longwave radiation (${\textrm{OLR}}$), and geopotential at 500 hPa ($\textrm{Z500}$).
-Moreover, it demonstrates comparable performance in predicting global 2-meter temperature ($\textrm{T2M}$), with clear advantages in land areas.
-Regarding forecasts for extreme ${\textrm{TP}}$, FuXi-S2S outperforms ECMWF S2S globally.
-Furthermore, FuXi-S2S surpasses the ECMWF S2S in predicting the Madden–Julian Oscillation (MJO), extending its skillful prediction from 30 days to 36 days.
-The MJO is a key source of subseasonal predictability and a significant driver of weather patterns around the world.}
+{Skillful subseasonal forecasts are crucial for various sectors of society but pose a grand scientific challenge.
+Recently, machine learning based weather forecasting models outperform the most successful numerical weather predictions generated by the European Centre for Medium-Range Weather Forecasts (ECMWF), but have not yet surpassed conventional models at subseasonal timescales.
+This paper introduces FuXi Subseasonal-to-Seasonal (FuXi-S2S), a machine learning model that provides global daily mean forecasts up to 42 days, encompassing five upper-air atmospheric variables at 13 pressure levels and 11 surface variables.
+FuXi-S2S, trained on 72 years of daily statistics from ECMWF ERA5 reanalysis data, outperforms the ECMWF's state-of-the-art Subseasonal-to-Seasonal model in ensemble mean and ensemble forecasts for total precipitation and outgoing longwave radiation, notably enhancing global precipitation forecast.
+The improved performance of FuXi-S2S can be primarily attributed to its superior capability to capture forecast uncertainty and accurately predict the Madden–Julian Oscillation (MJO), extending the skillful MJO prediction from 30 days to 36 days.
+Moreover, FuXi-S2S not only captures realistic teleconnections associated with the MJO, but also emerges as a valuable tool for discovering precursor signals, offering researchers insights and potentially establishing a new paradigm in Earth system science research.}